argus-hongjie/datability/README.md

 # Datability

 Test what matter the most in your Integration test.

-Disable constraints, primary keys, foreigh keys, not nulls, checks...
+Disable constraints, primary keys, foreigh keys, not nulls, checks... and insert only the data that matters.

 ## Databases support